-List of classes in the tax advisory services and tax inspection major
+List of classes in the tax consulting and tax control major

 The knowledge gained during studying this major and skills related to effective tax management provides an appropriate grounds for tax advisor’s job very needed in quickly changing tax law and economic environment.
 An alumnus may look for employment in accounting offices, real estate offices, consulting firms, a tax advisory, notary offices and bailiffs offices, law firms, companies as a manager, a tax advisor, a tax settlement specialist, an internal auditor, an accounting specialist, a controlling specialist, a business analyst.

 MAJOR: FINANCIAL ANALYST